 1: Nattrass, Chappo, Reis and Paul Carini were all member of the Harry Salmon troupe.
 Nattrass had doubled as tour manager.

 2: A feature of the Australian Bushranging shows was an illustrated recitation of A.B.
 “Banjo” Paterson‘s poem “How Gilbert Died.”
 Reportedly copyrighted by the company, the act was said to have been worth the price of admission alone.

 AUSTRALIAN ELEVEN MINSTREL & VARIETY Co

-(1896-99) Formed by Harry Clay in 1896, The Australian Eleven operated intermittently over the next four years, alternating tours through the Sydney suburbs while making occasional short forays into regional NSW.
-Among the more prominent members of the company were Clay’s wife Kate, daughter Essie, long-time friend Wally Edwards, Harry Carlton, Ted Sutton, Edwin Shipp and Gus Franks.
-By 1901 Clay was able to establish a more permanent organisation, leading to the formation of Clay’s Waxworks and Comedy Co, and eventually a permanent Sydney circuit.
+(1896-99) Formed by Harry Clay in 1896, The Australian Eleven operated intermittently over the next four years, alternating tours through the Sydney suburbs while making occasional short forays into regional New South Wales.
+Among the more prominent members of the company were Clay’s wife Kate, daughter Essie, long-time friend Wally Edwards, Carlton and Sutton, Edwin Shipp and Gus Franks.
+By 1901 Clay was able to establish a more permanent organisation, leading to the formation of Clay’s Waxworks and Comedy Co [below], and eventually a permanent Sydney circuit.

 AUSTRALIAN MINSTREL Co